mapninja/Earthsys144/week06/02_TURN_IN_sampling_and_interpolation_with_qgis.md

 You will need:

-- [L12.zip](https://github.com/mapninja/Earthsys144/raw/master/data/L12.zip) containing the elevation data for this exercise, OR download `ChirDEM.tif` directly from the course repository
+- [ChirDEM.tif](https://raw.githubusercontent.com/mapninja/Earthsys144/master/data/ChirDEM.tif), a GeoTIFF containing the elevation data for this exercise
 - QGIS with Processing Toolbox and GDAL tools available
-- SAGA tools (for majority filtering)
+- SAGA tools for SAGA-based processing steps.
+SAGA must be installed separately and configured through the QGIS **Processing Saga NextGen Provider** plugin.
+If you have not set this up yet, complete the Week 00 guide for [Installing SAGA 9.2 for QGIS Processing](../week00/08_installing_saga_for_qgis.md).

 > **Background:** The concepts and workflows in this exercise are covered in Chapter 12 (Spatial Estimation) and Chapter 10 (Raster Analysis) of the GIS Fundamentals textbook.

 ### Download the Data

-**Option 1: Download the complete lab data package**

-[Download L12.zip](https://github.com/mapninja/Earthsys144/raw/master/data/L12.zip) - This archive contains the ChirDEM and supporting documentation.
-Unzip it to a stable location on your computer.

-**Option 2: Download ChirDEM.tif directly**

-If you only need the elevation model, download it directly:

 [Download ChirDEM.tif](https://raw.githubusercontent.com/mapninja/Earthsys144/master/data/ChirDEM.tif)